 Ann Eberhardsson, Quality engineer and behavioral scientist, SIQ

-11.00 - 11.45 Sustainability and customer satisfaction.
 Can sustainability pay off - at the bottom line?
 Can sustainability and profitability go hand in hand?
-New research shows how customers' perceptions of companies' sustainability efforts affect both satisfaction and performance.
+New research shows how customers' perceptions of companies' sustainability efforts affect both satisfaction and profits.
 How can values, experiences and economics be woven together in the business model of the future?

 In a world of uncertainty, increasing customer demands and global instability, companies are faced with a dual responsibility: to act sustainably while delivering financial results.
 But what happens when these goals are no longer in opposition but in symbiosis?
 New Swedish research shows that customers' perception of companies' sustainability performance affects their satisfaction and that this satisfaction in turn is a crucial link to the company's profitability (here measured in return on equity, ROE).
 It is no longer a question of choosing between values and profit, but of understanding how sustainability, customer experience and economy are linked.
 Welcome to a seminar where we present new research on how perceived sustainability creates business value.
 We will present exciting results and discuss how companies can navigate away from "greenwashing" towards real value creation - for customers, employees, owners and society at large.